I was stuck and had been for a while. So, I went deeper in myself to find the answer.

 But I digress.

 In 2013, I left my door open.
 I didn’t mean to leave it open.
-I thought it was firmly shut to outsiders.
-In fact, up until that time, I’d spent 5 years living among strangers who decided to live the transient, closed-door lifestyle too.
+I thought I firmly shut it to outsiders.
+In fact, up until that time, I’d spent five years living among strangers who decided to live the transient, closed-door lifestyle, too.

 When you open your door, others feel the warmth – they want to be near you.
-You know that saying, “She wears her heart on her sleeve” that saying is close to the truth.
-When you’re open, outsiders, like scofflaws want to steal a ride on your beat.
-Their own broken hearts can’t find the rhythm, so they follow yours.
+You know that saying, “She wears her heart on her sleeve,” that saying is close to the truth.
+When you’re open, outsiders, like scofflaws, want to steal a ride on your beat.
+Their broken hearts can’t find the rhythm, so they follow yours.

 They don’t see they’ve survived a near-fatal moment that’s now behind them.
-They rather keep the pain like a badge of honor instead of depositing into the annals of the human condition.
+Instead, they keep the pain as a badge of honor instead of depositing it into the annals of the human condition.

-Anyone who continually relives their own personal horror story surely will not be emboldened by it.
+Anyone who continually relives their horror story surely will not be encouraged by it.
 It’s just the opposite.
-Reliving a challenging time is like going into a theatre watching a film, and when the lights turn up, you sit there.
+Reliving a challenging time is like going into a theatre to watch a film; you sit there when the lights turn up.
 Once the lights dim, you watch the movie again.
 You know the outcome.
 You see what happens.
-Sure, you may watch again because you think you have missed a few parts, but the ending never changes.
+You may watch again because you think you missed a few parts, but the ending never changes.
 It never changes.
-So, what does one gain reliving those moments?
+So, what does one gain by reliving those moments?

 Honor?